Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-pipeline.md

 - After running step 0, configure all required environment variables in your pipeline environment using the outputs from step 0.
 See [Setup-environment.md](Setup-environment.md) for details.
 - You must also create a GitHub environment named `dev` in your repository settings.
 See the [Creating a GitHub Environment](https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments#creating-an-environment) documentation for instructions.

+### Migrate the Terraform state to the newly created storage account

+After deploying the resources with the local backend, migrate the state to the Azure backend to avoid losing track of the infrastructure.

+The steps to follow would be:

+  1. Delete the local backend block in the `terraform.tf` file in the step 0
+  1. Uncomment and update the azurerm backend block with the appropriate values
+  1. Migrate the state to the Azure backend by running: `terraform init -migrate-state`
+  1. Delete the local `terraform.tfstate` file

 ## Pipeline Steps

 1. **Environment Setup**